Rule Change: Completed

-On 17 September 2020, the AEMC initiated two rule change requests from the Australian Energy Market Operator (AEMO) and Dr Kerry Schott AO aiming to simplify some defined terms in the National Electricity Rules (NER).
+On 17 September 2020, the AEMC initiated two rule change requests from the Australian Energy Market Operator (AEMO) and Chair of the Energy Security Board Dr Kerry Schott AO aiming to simplify some defined terms in the National Electricity Rules (NER).

 Two rule changes have been consolidated under a Simplification of NER Definitions rule change process.
-The Commission intends to expedite this process, due to the non-controversial changes proposed.
+The Commission decided to expedite this process, due to the changes proposed being considered non-controversial.

 Rule change request from AEMO